swigof/AtheneNoctua/README.md

 Simply drop the created dll file into your client folder next to the exe.

 # Server
-The server acts as the receiver for character location data and should have a frontend for users to view the characters locations.
+The server acts as the receiver for character location data and should have a frontend for users to view this location data.
 Each database entry acts as a seperate client session.
+Due to this, it is possible that multiple entries with the same character name can exist simultaneously.
+Expected behavior for the server is as follows.
 * It should add new database entries when an ID is not specified in a request.
 * It should edit existing ones when a valid ID is provided.
 * It should return the ID of the updated or new entry on successful processing.
 * It should return 0 on unsuccessful processing.
 * It should automatically set an attribute to hide entries from the frontend after a few minutes without updates.
-* It should automatically remove entries after some number of hours without updates (depending on frontend implementation).
+* It should automatically remove entries after some number of hours without updates.

-The caveat of the last point is based on the limitation that multiple entries can exist for the same character simultaneously.
-If this isn't accounted for on the frontend, more frequent deletions will be favorable.

 An example server using Google Sheets and Apps Script can be found [here](https://docs.google.com/spreadsheets/d/1j0O5MKdWuDezclsS6xD2Soje6PHYGriu9NWVrOV_dFs/edit#gid=584115897).